girlbossceo/conduwuit/docs/differences.md

 - Find more servers for outbound federation `/hierarchy` requests instead of just the room ID server name
 - Support for suggesting servers to join through at `/_matrix/client/v3/directory/room/{roomAlias}`
 - Support for suggesting servers to join through us at `/_matrix/federation/v1/query/directory`
+- Add workaround for [Out Of Your Element](https://gitdab.com/cadence/out-of-your-element) appservice bridge to make it functional on conduwuit (bug has already been reported)

 ## Moderation: